 Geling Shang, Associate Professor of Philosophy.
 B.A., Fudan University; M.A., Old Dominion University, Tubingen University; Ph.D., Temple University.
 Research interests: Taoism and Buddhism, especially Zhuangzi, with a comparative approach.

 Wanxiao Sun, Associate Professor of Geography and Planning.
 B.S., Nanjing University; M.S., Chinese Academy of Sciences; Ph.D., University of Mainz, Germany, Postdoctoral Researcher, UC Berkeley.
 Research interests: remote sensing, image classification, information fusion, mapping plant functional types, Geographic Information Systems, computer cartography, and 3D visualization and simulation.

 Shinian Wu, Professor of English.
 B.A., Xian Institute of Foreign Languages; M.A., Ph.D., Northern Arizona University.
 Research interests: Theoretical and applied linguistics; second language acquisition; sociolinguistics; assessment and evaluation.

-Yan Yu, Associate Professor of Sociology, B.A., M.A., Beijing University; Ph.D., Florida State University.
+Yan Yu, Professor of Sociology, B.A., M.A., Beijing Foreign Studies University; Ph.D., Florida State University.
 Research interests: work and family, gender and family, immigration and family.